 Essential idiomatic: llamarse (be named) · encontrarse (feel / be located) · tratarse de (be about) · darse cuenta de (realise)

 Reading a grammar explanation is not the same as using the verbs under pressure.
-The Learning Journey puts reflexive verbs to work in realistic situations — checking into a hotel, visiting a pharmacy, negotiating a flat.
-Phrases like me llamo, me quedo, me encuentro mal appear in natural conversation, which is how they become automatic.
+The Learning Journey puts reflexive verbs to work in realistic situations like checking into a hotel, visiting a pharmacy, or dealing with everyday conversations.
+Phrases like me llamo, me quedo, and me encuentro mal become much easier once you see them in context.

 Reflexive verbs are also directly connected to one of the most confusing small words in Spanish: se.
-If you want to understand how se functions beyond the reflexive — including impersonal and passive constructions — the What Does ‘Se’ Mean guide covers all five uses with clear examples.
+If you want to understand how se works beyond the reflexive — including impersonal and passive constructions — the What Does ‘Se’ Mean guide covers all five uses clearly.